liyuhang166/Deep_Channel_Prior/README.md

 You can download the training data (100 unpaired images) and test data (50,000 foggy images) of ImageNet-C (fog5) from the following path, as well as the corresponding weights： https://drive.google.com/drive/folders/1Q84HLFpjAFq91NG21piR-doxCTQHPU3q?usp=drive_link

+# Structure of generators and discriminators
+For the generator, we employed two different structures overall.
+Specifically, in terms of the experiments on real datasets, we mainly utilized a U-Net style generator structure.
+The encoder consists of the input convolutional layer, two downsampling layers, and the dilated convolutional layer, while the decoder comprises two upsampling layers and the output convolutional layer.
+In terms of the experiments on synthetic datasets, we mainly adopted a flattened generator structure with residual connections.
+It consists of two basic blocks and a 1×1 convolutional layer, with each basic block containing several convolutional layers.
+For the discriminator, we exclusively utilized a PatchGAN discriminator, which comprises three convolutional layers and a sigmoid output layer.

 # Training
 python train_VGG16.py